 The reasons respondents provided for approving "implementation" decisions were generally consistent with the reasons provided for approving "development" decisions.
-"Realizes an alternative vision for schooling" (87 percent) and "Attracts students" (67 percent) were the two most indicated reasons listed for approval of "implementation" decisions.
+"Realizes an alternative vision for schooling" (83 percent) and "Attracts students" (67 percent) were the two most indicated reasons listed for approval of "implementation" decisions.

-One district reported denial of an "implementation" decision.
-The reasons identified for the denial by the district were "financial reasons" and "program not unique or innovative."
+One district reported two denials of an "implementation" decision.
+The reason identified for the denial by the district was "program not unique or innovative."